JJ-Ho/COSMOSS/README.md

     <img src="https://i.imgur.com/HOQWa4m.png" align="right" width="160" height="160">
 </figure>

 I originally wrote COSMOSS for my research projects.
-Using the coupled-oscillators framwork, I simulated and extracted  information from experimental spectrum[^GoogleScholar], mostly on 2D IR and 2D SFG.
-As the COSMOSS project moving forward, I couldn't help but wonder if I can make it more general (as its name implied), i.e. works for different molecules, with a user-freindly GUI, support other spectral types, and most important of all, it is **open source**!
+Using the coupled-oscillators framework, I simulated and extracted  information from experimental spectrum[^GoogleScholar], mostly on 2D IR and 2D SFG.
+As the COSMOSS project moving forward, I couldn't help but wonder if I can make it more general (as its name implied), i.e. works for different molecules, with a user-friendly GUI, support other spectral types, and most important of all, it is **open source**!
 So here is it, hope you enjoy it.

 ## What can COSMOSS do?
 COSMOSS can help you generate model structures and simulated their vibrational spectrum, currently includes: